This easy Mediterranean Buddha Bowl is full of colorful veggies, nutritious quinoa, and roasted chickpeas. Top with hummus for an epic power lunch!

 - Salt and freshly ground black pepper

-- 2 Persian or other thin-skinned cucumbers, halved lengthwise and chopped
+- 2 cucumbers peeled, halved lengthwise and chopped

-- Move an oven rack to the middle position and preheat oven to 400°F. Line a baking sheet with foil or a silicone mat.
+- Move an oven rack to the middle position and preheat oven to 400 degrees.
+Line a baking sheet with foil or parchment paper for easy cleanup.

-- In a small bowl, toss chickpeas with olive oil, garlic powder, basil, ¼ tsp. salt, and 1/8 tsp. pepper.
+- In a small bowl, combine chickpeas with olive oil, basil, garlic powder, 1/4 teaspoon salt, and 1/8 teaspoon pepper.
 Spread in a single layer on the prepared baking sheet.